-We can create custom raised dock bumpers to prevent damage to the trucks and the building when the trailer height does not match up against the natural height of the bumpers on the loading dock.
+We can create custom-raised dock bumpers to prevent damage to the trucks and the building when the trailer height does not match the natural height of the bumpers on the loading dock.
 If you require a more complex solution like an extra length or extra thick dock bumper, we can make it happen.

 Choosing the right bumper is important to keep your facility protected against harm.
 Just because a laminated bumper with a 6-inch projection works for one of your facilities doesn’t mean it’ll work for another that handles different types of loads.
 There is no single best loading dock bumper that offers the right projection for all types of facilities.